ascepanovic/foreachgroup-frontend/README.md

 ## Installation

 ```
-there isnt anything to install
+there isn't anything to install
 ```

 ## Initial Configuration